Drill Cutting Remediation System

 Oil-based drilling muds contain large volumes of valuable, recoverable diesel.
 Cracking the diesel degrades the recoverability and greatly reduces the value.
 In order to maximize the volume and value of the recovered diesel or synthetic lubricants, it is important to apply heat to the feed progressively with maximum temperature control.
 Our technology incorporates multiple heating zones along the length of the drum.
 This allows us to apply controlled heating at different temperatures within each zone of the drum.
 Typically, the first zone evaporates the water.
 The middle zones are used to remove hydrocarbons down to less than one percent, and the last zone is a polishing zone to take off heavy hydrocarbons and meet regulatory standards for residual hydrocarbons.
 Proper temperature control during desorption as well as during cooling and condensing eliminates or reduces cracking of hydrocarbons.

-Inquire About Our Coal Fines Dryers
+Inquire About Our Drill Cutting System

 Please fill out the form below and we will get back to you within 24 hours of your submission.